Emergent literacies: Criticisms of research in emergent literacy

-Bilingual Emergent Literacy
+Bilingual emergent literacy

 This new term called dynamic bilingualism refers to the practice of multilingual interactions that occur on a daily basis in a cultural context.
 It is how people who speak different languages make meaning and methods of communication.
 In literacy, it is common for these groups of people, those who are not monolingual in English, are excluded and left unsupported.
 Emergent bilingualism becomes a literacy issue when marginalized groups are not presented the same opportunities as English monolingual learners in education.
 There is a need for diversity in classrooms, especially since literacy and obtaining an education was inaccessible to marginalized groups throughout history.
 The goal is not solely to teach students English, it is to encourage students to use their linguistic skills and developing their bilingual identities.
 Students can use bilingualism in literacy as their strength to attract different groups into one audience, as well as analyze using translingual styles from different cultures.
 The system of education that supports standardized, mono-glossic language fails to include bilingual students to an extent, and this can have lasting impacts on what identities get forgotten.